pattysc/hs-code-club-jquery-methods-card-flipper-web-1116/README.md

 ### Step 3:
 + In the `js/card.js` file, add a jQuery event handler for clicking the div with id of `card-two` and another click event for the div with the id `card-three`.
 We've set up the first click event for you.

 The click event should use the `toggleClass` method.
 If the card is on the front, it should add the class of `flipped`.
 If it's on the back, it should remove that class.

-See the hints below.
+Save your work and refresh in the browser.
+Try clicking the cards and watch them flip!

+### Step 4:

+Save your work and enter `learn submit` in terminal enter `learn submit` to complete the lab.

 ## Bonus